Recipe for Picarones from Peru

 Once you have the right menu in hand, it’s time to start ordering!
 Enjoy an apéritif, or drink before dinner, to stimulate your appetite, and then have a bite-sized amuse-bouche.
 These can range from the simple — such as brochette or samosas — to the more complex, as chefs use that one bite to explore new flavors and ideas before making them into a bigger dish.

 Next is your entrée.
-Don’t let the word confuse you; in France it means an appetizer or starter.
+Don’t let the word confuse you; in France it means an appetizer or starter (the “entrance” into the meal, as it were).
 This part of the menu may include spreads, like rillette and tapenades, as well as breads, foie gras, and other small dishes.
 The main course is referred to as the plat principal; this is your meat or fish course.

 Of course a meal in France wouldn’t be complete without fromage (cheese) as well as dessert with a café (coffee) or a digestif (after-dinner drink).
 While aperitifs help stimulate the appetite at the beginning of a meal, the digestif is a great way to end, as it helps you digest your wonderful 4-hour meal!